chenghe-take/ISMiner/README.md

 - **exhibit_supporting_points**: If it is true, then output extra supporting points for frequent graph sequences.

 ### Details
-After Run the `MainISMiner.java`, users can choose whether run the `GraphToDot.java` to obtain the GraphViz (DOT) Files.
+After running the `MainISMiner.java`, users can choose whether to run the `GraphToDot.java` to obtain the GraphViz (DOT) Files.
 GraphViz is a graph description language that uses the “DOT format” to define and represent graphs for analysis and visualization.
 These files describe graphs using a simple text-based syntax, making them easy to create and edit.

 ### Example Command

-To run the program with a minimum head support and an all-confidence, the command would look like:
+To run the program with minimum head support and an all-confidence, the command would look like:

 ```bash
 float discretizationThreshold = 0.1f;